My Addis Ababa memories: a disorienting introduction to Ethiopia

 A perfect introduction to Ethiopia

 Since its establishment in the 19th century, Addis Ababa has spelled magic for the multitude of Ethiopian rural masses.
-It was like a portal to a magical place where jobs are plenty and the city streets are paved in gold.
-For the daring foreign travelers of the olden days, Addis Ababa was a city that was the capital of an ancient, mystical world that is Abyssinia.
+It was like a portal to a magical place where jobs are plentiful, and the city streets are paved in gold.
+For the daring foreign travelers of the olden days, Addis Ababa was a city that was the capital of an ancient, mystical world that was Abyssinia.
 In today’s realistic world, this seemingly ungainly sprawling capital city is a diplomatic hub with traffic-choked streets and a diverse skyline.
-Most transit as quickly as possible, but that would mean missing out the best introduction to the complexity called Ethiopia in the comfort of modern facilities: an agreeable climate, plentiful hotels, cafes, and restaurants, a smooth public transport system, and vibrant urban life.
+Most transit as quickly as possible, but that would mean missing out on the best introduction to the complexity called Ethiopia in the comfort of modern facilities: an agreeable climate, plentiful hotels, cafes, and restaurants, a smooth public transport system, and vibrant urban life.

 View of the city from Entoto Hill